SyncEngine/docs/docs/user/routines.md

 ## What Is a Routine?

-A **Routine** is a collection of **Tasks** that perform a specific function within a Flow.
+A **Routine** is a sequence collection of **Tasks** that perform a specific function.
 For example, you might have a routine that retrieves orders from a database, another that filters the results, and another that sends them to an external API.

 Routines make complex automations easier to manage and maintain by grouping related actions into logical units.

 ---